 The public sector isn’t immune from this surge of indirect attacks.
-The SolarWinds hack affected more than 18,000 organizations, including federal agencies like the Justice Department, State Department, Census Bureau and NASA.
+The SolarWinds hack affected about 100 private sector companies and nine federal agencies, including the Justice Department, State Department, Census Bureau and NASA, even though 18,000 organizations downloaded the malware.
 In the attack, Russian hackers breached SolarWinds’ defenses and inserted malicious code into its infrastructure monitoring software, which was then installed by unwitting IT managers via routine software updates.

 Threats hidden in third-party software can even penetrate the mainframe and other secure elements of an organization’s IT infrastructure.
 Yet government agencies still assume their mainframe and legacy IT infrastructure are prepared for and shielded from such attacks.
 This oversight puts agencies at risk of exposing sensitive information and becoming the next high-profile cybersecurity horror story.